chetmurthy/sandbox-public/camlp5/ann1.md

 5. Maintaining Camlp4 was always labor that fell on the Ocaml team.

-The same argument (that each change to the Ocaml AST requires work to update ocaml-migrate-parsetree) can be made for PPX.
+The same argument (that each change to the Ocaml AST requires work to update Camlp5) can be made for PPX (specifically, this is the raison d'etre of ocaml-migrate-parsetree).
 Amusingly, one could imagine using ocaml-migrate-parsetree as the basis for making Camlp5 OCaml-version-independent, too.
+That is, the "backend" of Camlp5 could use ocaml-migrate-parsetree to produce ASTs for a version of OCaml different from the one on which it was compiled.

 ## Arguments against the current API(s) of PPX rewriting

-The overall argument is that it's too conplicated for most OCaml programmers to write their own extensions; what we see instead of a healthy ecosystem of many authors writing and helping-improve PPX rewriters, is a small number of rewriters, mostly written by Jane
+The overall argument is that it's too complicated for most OCaml programmers to write their own extensions; what we see instead of a healthy ecosystem of many authors writing and helping-improve PPX rewriters, is a small number of rewriters, mostly written by Jane